Nemesio Prudente: Early years and childhood

-At the end of war in February, 1945 Nemesio returned to the school in Cavite and not to the UP campus in Ermita.
+At the end of war in February 1945 Nemesio returned to the school in Cavite and not to the UP campus in Ermita.
 According to his sister, Florence Cabana Nemesio was quiet and respectful to elders.
-The ambitioned dream of being class valedictorian was shattered when he lost his temper after the class in Military Science where the teacher lecturing about the folk dances, Nemesio was bored then he raised his hand and told the teacher, “‘Why don’t you talk about the subject and not waste our time?’”.
-Not graduating with valedictorian, Nemesio couldn’t enter University of the Philippines without tuition due to limited family financial resources and the only option was Mapúa University which was a prestige college founded by the U.S educated architect, Tomas Mapua.
+The ambitioned dream of being class valedictorian was shattered when he lost his temper after the class in Military Science where the teacher lecturing about the folk dances, Nemesio was bored then he raised his hand and told the teacher, "Why don't you talk about the subject and not waste our time?".
+Not graduating with valedictorian, Nemesio couldn't enter University of the Philippines without tuition due to limited family financial resources and the only option was Mapúa University which was a prestige college founded by the U.S educated architect, Tomas Mapua.

-Early Adulthood
+Early adulthood

-In September 1946, Nemesio was selected as one of the 50 Filipino scholars in United States Merchant Marine Academy and sailed to San Francisco, United States in January, 1947.
-Afterwards he met several personalities including Future Navy admiral Romulo Espaldon and activist-turned-navy officer Danilo Vizmanos which were classmates of his.
-Additionally, he made friends with leaders in the military, politics, and business in the Philippines who were then enrolled at US universities.
+In September 1946, Nemesio was selected as one of the 50 Filipino scholars in United States Merchant Marine Academy to sail to San Francisco, United States in January, 1947.
+Afterwards he met several personalities including Future Navy admiral Romulo Espaldon and activist-turned-navy officer Danilo Vizmanos which his classmates.
+Additionally, he acquainted leaders in the field of military, politics, and business in the Philippines who were then enrolled at US universities.
 He received a BS in Nautical Science with a minor in International Trade when he left the Academy as a member of the Class of 1950B.

-He chose to work in the US in order to support his family rather than pursue a career in the marine sector or in the then-Philippine Naval Patrol (now the Philippine Navy).
+He chose to work in the US in order to support his family rather than pursue a career in the marine sector or go back in the then-Philippine Naval Patrol (now the Philippine Navy).
 He had trouble getting a work at first due to his race, but he eventually got a job in Sears, Roebuck and Co. as a junior executive in its International Marketing Division.
-He completed a PhD in Political Science at the University of Southern California and an MA in International Relations at the San Francisco State College, a present day San Francisco State University where he also developed his interests on Marxism.
-While continuing to work, he and his family returned to the Philippines in 1959.
+He completed a PhD in Political Science at the University of Southern California and an MA in International Relations at the San Francisco State College, a present day San Francisco State University where he also developed his interests on Marxist ideology.
+Nemesio and his family returned to the Philippines in 1959.